Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/studio-ide/ide-user-interface.md

 4. **Lint button** &mdash; The **Lint** button runs the [linter](/docs/cloud/studio-ide/lint-format) on the active file in the file editor.
 The linter checks for syntax errors and style issues in your code and displays the results in the **Code quality** tab.

-5. **dbt Copilot** &mdash; [dbt Copilot](/docs/cloud/dbt-copilot) is a powerful artificial intelligence engine that can generate documentation, tests, and semantic models for you. <Lifecycle status="self_service,managed,managed_plus" />
+5. **dbt Copilot** &mdash; [dbt Copilot](/docs/cloud/dbt-copilot) is a powerful artificial intelligence engine that generates documentation, data-tests, metrics, and semantic models for you. <Lifecycle status="self_service,managed,managed_plus" />

 6. **Commands tab** &mdash; View the most recently run [dbt commands](/reference/dbt-commands) from your current IDE session, their results, and relevant system logs.